oracle-livelabs/security/database/advanced/avdf-restructured/audit-monitor.md

 <details>
 <summary> **Step 2: Provision audit policies for employees_search pdb** </summary>

-    💡 **TIP:** Unified audit policies in Oracle Database define what database activities should be audited.
-They can be provisioned and managed from Security Central.

 1. Go to Security Central Console as *`AVAUDITOR`*

 2. Click on the **Policies** tab, and **Audit Policies** in the left menu